10 Key Things We Learned from ‘Beyond Marketing’

 If there is a key branding element that’s coming out of the podcast, it’s how important it is to know your brand’s ‘why’.
 Whether it is in episode 9 or episode 14 of Beyond Marketing, we realize how much brands that are conscious of their why and their history can do marketing with much more strength.

 In episode 14, Alain Mayne explains the importance of knowing your brand’s history to understand your marketing and make it more impactful.
 In the podcast, we take the example of Delhaize, which thought that its tone of voice was too serious.
 Whether it was in their content or their copywriting, the tone was always educational.
 It wanted to educate the client.
-What we realise by studying this brand is that it was founded by a historian, and it influenced the way the brand was talking for a very long time.
+What we realise by studying this brand is that a historian founded it, and it influenced the way the brand was talking for a very long time.

 Therefore, the seventh lesson to remember from Beyond Marketing consists in always knowing the why and history of your brand in order to create an impactful marketing strategy.